mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Strings

 Go strings are immutable sequences of bytes representing UTF-8 characters.
-Literal values are delimited with double quotes or back-ticks (called "raw string literals").
+Literal values are delimited with double quotes or back-ticks.
+When back-ticks are used, they are called "raw string literals".

 Raw string literals can include newline characters and characters escaped with backslashes